|Fine Arts and Communication Division|

 - Slide collection and projection equipment adequate for the lectures on the subject.

 - Access to the Artstor online image archive.
-Classroom must be internet connected and provided with digital projector, DVD player, and VHS player.
+Classroom must be internet connected and provided with digital projector and DVD/Blue Ray player.

 - When taught via Foothill Global Access, ongoing access to a computer with e-mail address, software and hardware, and internet.